williamteav/personal_website/blog/post001/entry.md

 # Yanks Air Museum

-On September 22, 2018, museums across the United States offered free admission through a partnership with Smithsonian Magazine.
-Yanks Air Museum was a participating location and appealed to my interest in historical aircraft.

-## About The Museum

 Established in 1973, Yanks Air Museum focuses on preserving and restoring American aircraft.
-Yanks is one of two museums located on the grounds of Chino Airport, the other being the Planes of Fame Air Museum.
+Yanks is one of two museums located on the grounds of Chino Airport (the other being Planes of Fame Air Museum.)
 The museum boasts a collection of nearly two hundred aircraft.

+I visited Yanks on September 22 during their Museum Day promotion.
+Yanks was one of many museums across the United States offering free admission through a partnership with Smithsonian Magazine.
+I also enjoy looking at preserved history and managed to free up a Saturday afternoon.

 ### Legends Hangar